Updated: May 19

 One more important filter that you should use is the “Date Posted” one.
 Set this one to 24 hours or as narrow as possible.
 You don't want to apply for a job posting that is 3 months old, do you?

-You'll be surprised at how many openings that you can find posted in the last 24 hours alone.
+You'll be surprised at how many openings you can find posted in the last 24 hours alone.

 But this LinkedIn posts method has some disadvantages compared to the LinkedIn Jobs method: